kevinveenbirkenbach/cymais/roles/pc-developer-tools-bash/README.md

 ## Running the Role
 To execute this role:
-1. Clone the `computer-playbook` repository to your machine.
+1. Clone the `cymais` repository to your machine.
 2. Navigate to the `roles/pc-developer-tools-bash` directory within the repository.
 3. Run the role using Ansible, ensuring you have the necessary permissions to install software packages.